RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

 5. In the **Windows Security** window, type the username **azureuser** and password **Pa$$w0rd1234** and then click **OK**.

 6. You may receive a certificate warning during the sign-in process.
 Click **Yes** to create the connection and connect to your deployed VM.
 You should connect successfully.
 Close the Windows Server and Dashboard windows that pop up.
 You should see a Blue Windows background.
-YOu are now in your virtual machine.
+You are now in your virtual machine.

 7. Open up PowerShell on the virtual machine by clicking the **Start** button, and in Search type **PowerShell**, right click on **Windows PowerShell** to **Run as administrator**